sofiiamalu/Food-Waste-Watchers-AI-Project/README.md

 - **Phase 1**: Launch the beta version of the app.
 - **Phase 2**: Gather user feedback and improve features.
 - **Phase 3**: Expand the app to include more AI-driven tools and features.

+# Project Code Overview

+This document provides an overview of the Food Waste Watchers project code, detailing the main components, their functionalities, and contributions made by each team member.

+## Project Structure

+The project is organized into several key components:
+1. **Main Page**
+2. **Feature 1: Recipe Creation**
+3. **Feature 2: Portion Control**
+4. **Feature 3: Food Storage Assist Bot**

+Each feature has its dedicated script file and a config file for page settings.

+### Main Page

+**File:** `main_page.py`

+**Description:** The main page serves as the central hub for the application, providing navigation links to each of the features.
+It includes a welcome message, a brief introduction to the application, and links to navigate to the different features.

+**My Contributions:**
+- Designed and implemented the main page layout.
+- Developed intuitive navigation links for seamless user experience.
+- Incorporated UI elements to enhance the visual appeal.

+### Feature 1: Recipe Creation

+**Files:**
+- `feature_1_final.py`
+- `recipe_creation_config.py`

+**Description:** This feature allows users to upload images of their fridge contents and receive recipe suggestions based on the visible ingredients.
+The system uses GPT-4 Vision to analyze the images and generate relevant recipes with calorie counts.

+**My Contributions:**
+- Developed the image upload and processing functionality.
+- Integrated GPT-4 Vision API for image recognition and recipe generation.
+- Designed the UI for the Recipe Creation feature to ensure ease of use.

+### Feature 2: Portion Control

+**Files:**
+- `feature_2_final.py`
+- `portion_control_config.py`

+**Description:** This feature helps users determine appropriate portion sizes for different ingredients.
+Users can upload a PDF containing an ingredient list, and the system will generate recommended portion sizes to reduce food waste.

+**Contributions:**
+- While I did not directly work on this feature, I coordinated with the team to ensure consistency across all features.

+### Feature 3: Food Storage Assist Bot

+**Files:**
+- `feature_3_final.py`
+- `food_storage_config.py`

+**Description:** This feature provides users with tips on proper food storage to maximize freshness and minimize waste.
+Users can input food items, and the system will offer detailed storage guidelines, highlighting high-risk foods for bacterial growth.

+**Contributions:**
+- Similar to Feature 2, my role was primarily in coordination and ensuring a unified design across the application.

+## Summary

+The Food Waste Watchers project is a collaborative effort aimed at reducing food waste through AI-driven solutions.
+Each feature addresses a specific aspect of food management, from meal preparation to portion control and storage tips.
+My primary contributions focused on developing the Recipe Creation feature, designing the main page, and enhancing the overall user interface to provide a seamless and engaging experience.